 You are using an out of date browser that our site does not support.
 Please, update your browser for a faster browsing experience, better security, and to experience the web's latest features.
 Click here to update or install a different browser.

 Research by Sinai Urban Health Institute, the Metropolitan Chicago Breast Cancer Task Force, and Avon Foundation Cancer Crusade identified Memphis as having the largest disparity of breast cancer mortality rates between non-Hispanic Black and non-Hispanic White women out of the 25 largest cities in the United States.
-In order to work to reduce the factors related to racial differences leading to this population health disparity, Methodist and West Cancer Institute created the Navigating Underserved Women to Better Breast Care program to increase breast cancer awareness and screenings among uninsured, under-served women in the Mid-South.
+In order to work to reduce the factors related to racial differences leading to this population health disparity, Methodist created the Navigating Underserved Women to Better Breast Care program to increase breast cancer awareness and screenings among uninsured, under-served women in the Mid-South.

 Charitable contributions in support of Cancer Care will help continue the Navigating Underserved Women to Better Breast Care program in order to reduce this critical healthcare disparity in Memphis.

 For information on how you can make a gift to benefit cancer care initiatives, please contact Paula Jacobson at 901-516-0503 or firstname.lastname@example.org.